PANKAJSINGH18/DevGenie/README.md

 # DevGenie

+## A Flask App Developer

-## DevGenie Chatbot is being powered by CREW AI Agents and llama3:70b
+### DevGenie Chatbot is being powered by CREW AI Agents and llama3:70b

-## Run chat.py i.e streamlit run chat.py
+### Run chat.py i.e streamlit run chat.py

-## Input the reuirement and see the results.
+### Input the reuirement and see the results.

+### Agents and Tasks file contains respective Agents and Tasks for Flask SDLC.